TBeijen/tbnl-hugo/content/post/2023-07-13-shifting-left-using-feature-deployments.md

 * Per feature deployment, assuming they would be active 24/7, the monthly cost per feature deployment would be **$10 / month**
 * A feature is not active for an entire month.
 A week would already be long.
 So, cost per feature deployment is **$2.50**.

 That's not 0, but it's not breaking the bank either.
-Now if we relate that to $100/hr cost of engineering (contractor)[^footnote_contractor_rate] you would break even at **saving 1.5 minutes of engineering time** per feature.
+Now if we relate that to $100/hr cost of engineering[^footnote_rate] you would break even at **saving 1.5 minutes of engineering time** per feature.
 Remembering the 'traffic jam' dynamics described in the introduction, that should be easy.

 This doesn't take into account the initial setup effort.
 On the other hand, these calculations also ignore that feature deployments don't need to run 24/7, and that a week per feature is a high estimate.
 So we can consider those to be in balance.